So, if your vehicle has, vacuum leaking, the air-fuel ratio, will be too high.

 But, Always Start With, A Visual Inspection

-A visual check is a good way to start; particularly with vacuum hoses and tubes.
-Exposed to extreme under-hood temperatures and oxygen in the atmosphere.
-Furthermore, Rubber vacuum hoses and plastic vacuum tubes can become stiff or brittle; easily cracking or breaking.
-Similarly, rubber engine intake tubes can also become brittle; cracking and opening a way for unmetered air.
-Finally, Physically manipulating these components with the engine running; might reveal the leak.
+So, a visual check is a good way to start.
+Particularly, with vacuum hoses and tubes.
+Because, they are exposed to extreme under-hood temperatures and oxygen in the atmosphere.
+Furthermore, rubber vacuum hoses and plastic vacuum tubes, can become stiff or brittle.
+As a result, easily cracking or breaking.
+Similarly, rubber engine intake tubes, can also become brittle; cracking and opening a way for unmetered air.
+Finally, physically manipulating these components; with the engine running, might reveal the leak.

 - Water Method